 Veterinary students must:

-• Be a current second-, third-, or fourth-year student in good academic and professional standing at one of the 30 accredited American colleges/schools of veterinary medicine;
+- Be a current second, third or fourth year student in good academic and professional standing at an AAVMC Member Institution (accredited school or college of veterinary medicine);

 Each AAVMC Institutional Member may nominate one (1) eligible student for the Lowrie Diversity Scholarship.
-The following materials must be submitted for an application to be considered:
+The following materials must be submitted for a nomination to be considered:

-4. A copy of your resume or curriculum vitae.
+- A copy of the student’s resume or curriculum vitae.

-5. A current copy of your unofficial transcript.
+- A current copy of the student’s unofficial transcript.

-Scholarship applications will be primarily evaluated on the student’s documentation of a demonstrated commitment to promoting diversity in academic veterinary medicine through contributions that may be felt in any area--college, local area or region, state and/or national arenas.
-Consideration will also be given to academic achievement, financial need and the student’s broader community service record.
-Students should submit all documentation to the AAVMC Diversity Committee by 5pm, October 31, 2014.
-Only complete application packets will be considered.
+Scholarship applications will be primarily evaluated on the documentation of a demonstrated commitment to promoting diversity in academic veterinary medicine through contributions that may be felt in any area--college, local area or region, state and/or national arenas.
+Consideration will also be given to academic achievement and the student’s broader community service record.
+Institutions should submit all documentation to the AAVMC Diversity Committee by October 16, 2016.
+Only complete nomination packets will be considered.
 Institutions may nominate no more than three students for this award

 AAVMC Diversity Committee

 Recipients of the scholarship will be invited attend and receive their awards at the Iverson Bell Symposium held in Washington, DC, March 10-12, 2017.
 Student travel and lodging to the meeting will be covered as a part of the scholarship award.
 The recipient will be notified in December.